 Speech Therapy & Early Intervention

-Early Intervention speech therapy services are appropriate for children from birth until their third birthday.
+Speech therapy early intervention services are designed for children from birth until they turn three.
 This service delivery model is rooted in parent training and coaching to work on developmental goals from speech to physical motor skills during everyday play routines.
 My experience has taught me that the more practice a child has of any target, the quicker you will witness developmental gains and progress.
 What better way to work on developmental skills than to incorporate engaging activities for preschoolers?

 This post contains examples of the best speech therapy early intervention activities with complete details of materials, speech and language targets, and play sequence suggestions for each of the following themes: